supa2/Automaton/Make-a-machine-tutorial.md

 ### Add some debugging ###

 Blink is a rather trivial machine and it's easy to picture how it works, but sometimes it's nice to be able to look inside a machine object and see it switch states as it happens.
-There's a hook inside the Machine that allows just that.
-Add a callback function that prints information about the current state and modify the setup() function so that a Serial port is opened and the callback function is passe dto the onSwitch() method.
+There's a hook inside the Machine class that allows just that.
+Add a callback function that prints information about the current state and modify the setup() function so that a Serial port is opened and the callback function is passed to the onSwitch() method.

 ```c++
 void sw( const char label[], const char current[], const char next[],